-The enclosed Proxy is solicited on behalf of the Board of Directors of Cytokinetics, Incorporated (the "Company") for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Embassy Suites Hotel, 250 Gateway Boulevard, South San Francisco, CA 94080, on Thursday, May 22, 2008, at 10:00 a.m. local time, and at any adjournment(s) thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
+The Board of Directors of Cytokinetics, Incorporated (the "Company") is soliciting proxies for use at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the Embassy Suites Hotel, 250 Gateway Boulevard, South San Francisco, CA 94080, on Thursday, May 21, 2009, at 10:00 a.m. local time, and at any adjournment(s) thereof, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
 The Company's principal executive offices are located at the address listed at the top of the page and the telephone number is (650) 624-3000.

-The Company's Annual Report and Annual Report on Form 10-K, containing financial statements for the fiscal year ended December 31, 2007, are being mailed together with these proxy solicitation materials to all stockholders entitled to vote.
-This Proxy Statement, the accompanying Proxy, the Company's Annual Report and Annual Report on Form 10-K will first be mailed on or about April 9, 2008 to all stockholders entitled to vote at the meeting.
+The Company's Annual Report and its Annual Report on Form 10-K, containing financial statements for the fiscal year ended December 31, 2008, are being mailed together with these proxy solicitation materials to all stockholders entitled to vote.
+This proxy statement, the accompanying proxy card, the Company's Annual Report and its Annual Report on Form 10-K will first be mailed on or about April 9, 2009 to all stockholders entitled to vote at the meeting.